Loveday King

-Loveday King (née Carter, born 8 September 1935) is a retired English darts player.
+Loveday King (née Carter; 8 September 1935 – 30 June 2025) was an English professional darts player.

 Personal life

 King was born Loveday Carter to parents John and Vivienne.
 She married Tommy King, and they had two daughters, Patricia and Lorraine, and one son named Mark.

+King died at home in Wadebridge, Cornwall, on 30 June 2025.

 Career

-King won the inaugural Indoor League ladies' Darts championship in 1973, defeating Jessie Catterick 2–0 in the final.
+King won the inaugural Indoor League ladies' Darts championship in 1973, defeating Brenda Simpson 2–1 in the semi finals and Jessie Catterick 2–0 in the final.
 This was the first ever televised women's darts tournament.
 Later, she continued to play county Darts for Cornwall from 1974 until 1990.

 King went on to win the BDO Gold Cup in 1981, defeating Jean Smith 3–2 in the final, having beaten tournament favourite Maureen Flowers en route.
-She also played in the World Masters in the early 1980s.
+She also played in the World Masters in the early 1980s, before losing to New Zealand's Jane Karena in the last 32.
+King quit the BDO in 1984.